 Nine of the eleven Cree communities are part of the James Bay and Northern Quebec Agreement.

-The tenth, Washaw Sibi is in the process of establishing its community and will soon join the Treaty while the eleventh, the MoCreebec maintain a unique affiliation with the other Eeyou First Nation.
+The tenth, Washaw Sibi is in the process of establishing its community and will soon join the Treaty while the eleventh, the MoCreebec maintains a unique affiliation with the other Eeyou First Nation.
 Eleven Cree Nations and eleven websites.

 The Cree language belongs to the Algonquian language family, the most widely spoken Indigenous language in Canada followed by the Iroquoian language family.
 Cree stories that tell about their past, their religion, the presence of a Great Manitou and the belief that all natural objects, animals, plants, trees, rivers, mountains, rocks have souls.